 She said that she had got fed up under shielding and she had read all her books, but Peter had ordered more on Amazon.

 Delia had been swimming earlier in the week at her grand daughter in law’s hydrotherapy pool at Cublington.
 It was all set to open when the lockdown began, but had not opened when I spoke to Delia in July.

 In Tomkins Park, four youths throw a ball around and test each other’s reactions.
 They are far enough from the path behind them so that people like this man on a mobility scooter can pass by at more than two metres.
 These are not the same four youths we saw in Little Horwood doing the same.

-I remember going to this show as a child, when it was known as the Gymkhana.
+I remember going to this show as a child, when it was called the Winslow Gymkhana.

 Winslow Hall is in the background and the wall in the previous photo is just this side of it.
 There’s often a setup photo taken by the organisers from somewhere near this spot, on the Saturday before the show.

 If you have any comments or questions about this post, please leave a comment below.

 If you liked this post and want to find out more about the North Bucks area, please